 McLarty Scholars: Advancing Progress Globally

-The scholars are high-achieving graduate students or recent graduates from the Clinton School of Public Service at the University of Arkansas.
-They are highly motivated, pursuing an interest in international affairs and women’s empowerment issues.
-Through the program, they are placed either with Vital Voices or with the Georgetown Institute for Women, Peace and Security (GIWPS).
+The Scholars are high-achieving students or recent graduates from the Clinton School of Public Service at the University of Arkansas.
+They are highly motived, pursuing an interest in international affairs and women’s empowerment issues.